Introduction to Menopause

 Use cotton sheets, lingerie, and clothing that allow your skin to breathe.

-Keep a diary or record of your symptoms to determine what might trigger your hot flashes.
+Keep a diary or record of your symptoms to find what might trigger your hot flashes.

 Treatment for menopause

-Several therapies that help to manage the symptoms often associated with menopause
+Several therapies that help to manage menopause symptoms including:

 Hormone therapy (HT)

-Hormone therapy (HT) involves the administration of a combination of the female hormones
+Hormone therapy (HT) involves the taking a combination of the female hormones estrogen

-estrogen and progesterone during perimenopause and menopause.
-HT is most commonly
+and progesterone during perimenopause and menopause.
+HT is most commonly prescribed

 The decision to start using these hormones should be made only after you and your